Therapy for Anxiety

 People who had a recent onset of high anxiety tend to recover between 12-16 sessions.
 However, if you have been struggling with anxiety over a period of time, it is best to discuss your needs in the initial consultation session and come up with a treatment plan tailored for your needs.

-What Our Clients Have Said Following Cognitive Behavioural Therapy
+What Our Clients Have Said Following Anxiety Therapy

 “I developed social anxiety after the end of the lockdown and received help from Tennur.
 I recovered from the issue in a short amount of time, and I was able to go back to social events. “